 - County amendment comparison reports

 - Conformity determination

 - Conformity determination project listing

 - SCAG Regional Financial Summary

-- Public Notice for 10 day public review
+- Public Notice for 10-day public review

-After approval by SCAG, amendments are forwarded to Caltrans for review and approval.
+After approval by SCAG, amendments are uploaded to CTIPs for Caltrans review and approval.
 After Caltrans approval, amendments are forwarded to FHWA and FTA for review and approval.
+With the E-FSTIP implementation there will not be any state or federal letters.
+Approval dates in CTIPS constitutes the state and federal approvals.